-At December 31, 2019 and 2018, primarily due to declining oil and natural gas prices, the Company determined that there were indicators of impairment present across all CGUs.
+At December 31, 2020, primarily due to declining oil and natural gas prices, the Company determined that there were indicators of impairment present across all CGUs.
 As a result, management was required to undertake impairment testing.

-In accordance with IFRS, a recoverable value was determined using the higher of fair value or value in use based on discounted pre-tax cash flows ranging from 5% to 12% of proved and probable reserves evaluated by independent engineers using the independent engineers forecast prices (note 4) and costs.
-In addition, the values of contingent resources incremental to the reserve report were obtained from internal analysis completed by management.
-Based on the internal analysis, management identified and evaluated potential contingent drilling locations that were not assigned any proved and probable reserves.
-The values of these locations were included in the recoverable amount.
-A pre-tax discount rate ranging from 10% to 15% was applied to determine and estimate the future cash flows.
-Undeveloped land was externally evaluated.
+In accordance with IFRS, a recoverable value was determined using the higher of fair value or value in use based on discounted pre-tax cash flows ranging from 12% to 17% (2020 - 10% to 15%) of proved and probable reserves evaluated by independent engineers using the independent engineers forecast prices (note 4) and costs.
+Undeveloped land was externally evaluated and included in the impairment test.

-The recoverable amount using fair value for the Pembina CGU was \$246 million (2018 - \$237 million for the Pembina CGU).
-This resulted in the net book value of the Pembina CGU exceeding its recoverable amount indicating an impairment of \$37 million (2018 - \$8 million for the Pembina CGU).
-Fair value was developed using a level 2 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 12%.
+The recoverable amount using fair value for the Pembina CGU was \$185 million (2020 - \$134 million).
+This resulted in recording an impairment reversal of \$64 million (2020 - \$32 million impairment).
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 17% (2020 - 15%).